 Laboratories are some of the most energy- and carbon-intensive facilities in the built environment.
 Working together, lab owners, managers, users, designers, engineers, and builders are coming up with creative solutions to decarbonize the world’s labs.
 It’s my job to give a voice to their ideas and help reduce the impact of the research enterprise on the environment and our climate.

-Kathleen Brady, an ERG vice president, is a social marketing professional focused on helping federal and nonprofit clients change consumer and employee behavior in the environmental and public health arenas.
-Since joining ERG many years ago, she has used her journalism background and creativity to spearhead a variety of marketing campaigns, from energy efficiency to injury prevention and water conservation to waste diversion.
+Kathleen Brady is a social marketing professional and nonprofit executive focused on helping organizations and voluntary programs inspire consumers and businesses to improve the environment and support sustainability goals.
+Since joining ERG many years ago, she has used her journalism background and creativity to spearhead a variety of market transformation and behavior change campaigns, from energy efficiency to decarbonization and water conservation to waste diversion.

 Kathleen holds a B.A. in journalism from Michigan State University.
-In her prior career, she edited a trade newspaper on recycling markets and served as a national spokesperson on recycling issues—but it was her first job, playing the dancing mascot of a fried chicken restaurant, that hatched her love for marketing.
+In her prior career, she edited a trade newspaper on waste diversion and served as a national spokesperson on recycling.
+But it was her first job, playing the dancing mascot of a fried chicken restaurant, that hatched her love for making change in the marketplace.